cloudmesh-community/fa18-523-62/project-report/report.md

 We used the MongoDB Community Edition on Windows and MacOS systems.
 The below steps were followed for MacOS using Homebrew:

-Updated the HomeBrew’s version by the following shell command
+Updated the HomeBrew's version by the following shell command
 ```bash
 brew update
 ```